Dobšice (Znojmo District)

 Dobšice (Klein Teßwitz) is a municipality and village in Znojmo District in the South Moravian Region of the Czech Republic.
-It has about 2,300 inhabitants.
+It has about 2,200 inhabitants.

 Etymology

 The name is derived from the personal name Dobeš.
 During history, the village was also called Stošíkovičky and Tesswitz, but in 1918 it returned to its original name Dobšice.

 Geography

 Dobšice is located about 53 km southwest of Brno and in the immediate vicinity of Znojmo.
 It lies mostly in the Jevišovice Uplands, but the municipal territory also extends into the Dyje–Svratka Valley in the east.
 The highest point is at 300 m above sea level.
 The municipality is situated on the left bank of the Thaya River.

 History

 The first written mention of Dobšice is in the foundation deed of the Louka Monastery from 1190.
-It was originally an ethnically Czech village, but it was gradually colonized by Germans.
-After World War II, the German population was expelled.
+It was originally an ethnically Czech village, but it was gradually colonised by Germans.
+After World War II, the German-speaking population was expelled.